 Hernias that occur in the groin are known as inguinal hernias.
 These are characterized by small balloon-like pouches protruding from the groin region.
-These form at a natural point of weakness at the intersection of abdominal muscles.
+These form at a natural point of weakness at the intersection of abdominal muscles and are more common in men.

-An example of this is when a patient coughs or has to strain while going to the bathroom.
+An example of a hernia bulging outside the abdominal cavity occurs when a patient coughs or has to strain while going to the bathroom.
 The squeezing that occurs in the abdomen can cause a hernia to protrude.
 Inguinal hernias can restrict blood supply to the bowel and may cause groin discomfort where there is pain when bending or lifting.
 Laparoscopic inguinal hernia repair is a surgical repair recommended for inguinal hernias that cause discomfort or for other groin hernias that are enlarging or bothersome.
-It is the preferred approach for bilateral inguinal hernia repair compared to open repair.
-The operation and technique is somewhat similar to other laparoscopic procedures.
-Laparoscopic inguinal hernia repair must be performed with the patient under general anesthesia.
-A small incision is made in or below the navel and then two additional small incisions are made.
-A portion of the abdomen is inflated with air so that the surgeon can see an operating space.

-The preferred approach is a TEPP repair which stands for totally extraperitoneal pre-peritoneal repair.
-The imporant distinction here is the distinction ‘totally extraperitoneal’.
-This means that inside of the abdominal cavity is not filled with air but rather that the air goes between the inside muscle layer and where the hernia is located.
-It is performed in hospitals and is preferred by those who need to return home or to work quickly or for those having hernias on both sides.
-This surgery may not be recommended for those having incarcerated hernias, or having no tolerance to general anesthesia, and having bleeding disorders.
+This surgery may not be recommended for those having incarcerated hernias, those with bleeding disorders, nor patients who are too unwell to tolerate general anesthesia.
 People taking medicines for preventing blood clots, extremely obese persons and pregnant women are more difficult candidates for this surgery.
 If a patient has had many abdominal surgeries, it can sometimes complicate the laparoscopic hernia approach depending on the location of previous incisions.
 Scar tissue makes laparoscopic surgery more difficult to perform and optimally a surgeon can select a laparoscopic approach that goes around the scar tissue.

 The procedure

-The surgeon makes small incisions on the abdominal wall to start the surgery.
+A small incision is made in or below the navel and then two additional small incisions are made usually in the midline.
+A portion of the abdomen wall is inflated with air so that the surgeon can see an operating space.
+The preferred laparoscopic approach is a TEPP repair which stands for totally extraperitoneal pre-peritoneal repair.
+The important distinction here is the distinction ‘totally extraperitoneal’.
+This means that the inside of the abdominal cavity is not filled with air but rather that the air goes between the inside muscle layer and where the hernia is located.
 The layer of the abdomen just below the muscles is inflated with carbon dioxide and the laparoscope and surgical instruments are inserted through the incisions.
-With the help of a monitor, the surgeon pushes the hernited instestine into place and then uses a surgical mesh to repair the hernia opening.
+With the help of a monitor, the surgeon pushes the herniated abdominal contents into their correct place and then uses a surgical mesh to repair the hernia opening.

 Advantages of laparoscopic inguinal hernia repair